FernandoYaguana/python/README.md

 ## Usage

+1. Have Python installed

-1. Open Netbeans
+2. Open VSCode

-2. In the File section, click on Open Project and go to the folder where we saved the Project
+3. Drag the entire folder where we saved the project to VSCode

-3. Click on Open Project

-4. If you have problems with Maven, go to step 5, otherwise go to step 6
+4. Open the main.py file

-5. If you have problems with Maven, you can download it from [here](https://maven.apache.org/) and add the directory
+5. If you do not have the FastApi library installed, open the VSCode terminal and type the following command: _pip install fastapi_

-of the folder that was generated when you unzipped the file, in the system environment variables in the path section.

-   - After performing this process, go to your Netbeans and in the tools section, click on option

-   - Then go to the Java section

-   - Look for Maven

-   - In the MavenHome option, add the directory where you unzipped our Maven file and add it.

-   - Click on Ok

-   - Restart your NetBeans

-6. Right click on your project

-7. Click on Run
+6. If you do not have the Uvicorn library installed, open the VSCode terminal and type the following command: _pip install uvicorn_

+7. Then in the VSCode terminal type the following command: _python -m uvicorn main:app --reload_

+7. Copy the line where http://127.0.0.1:8000 is displayed

+8. Copy this url into your browser

-8. A message will appear saying: Hola Mundo desde Java
+9. When opening the URL, the following message should be displayed: Hola Mundo desde Python!

+10. To stop the program go to the VSCode terminal and press the Ctrl + C keys

 ## Contribution